worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 Hello, World!
 ```

 `javac` compiles our `Hello.java` source into a corresponding `Hello.class`.
-When running a command like `java Hello`, `Hello` is actually the name of a Class, and the JVM has to go and fetch it in order to execute the code it contains.
+When we run a java command like `java Hello`, the `Hello` we're specifying is actually the name of a Class, and the JVM has to go and fetch it in order to execute the code it contains.

 ## Classloading and the Classpath